 Another factor is the size of the Intervals.
-A large Interval between one Note and the next could be like a lively leap upwards if it is ascending, or a sudden fall downwards if it is descending.
+A large Interval between one Note and the next could be like a lively leap upwards if it is Ascending, or a sudden fall downwards if it is Descending.
 Smaller Intervals between consecutive Notes may be less drastic in their motion, like a gentle bobbing up and down.
 Sometimes, all of these hills and valleys within the Melody are referred to as its "Contour".
 To put it simply, a "Leap" is anything larger than a "Step" (i.e.: a Half-Step or Whole-Step), and the "Contour" is the overall shape of the Melody that they make.

-Other factors include the overall speed at which those Melody Notes are played, and the duration in which each of them are held.
+Other factors include the overall speed at which those Melody Notes are played, and the duration that each of them are held.
 For example, even if the Intervals between consecutive Notes are small, a difference in speed could mean a difference in how those Notes are interpreted.
 For example, do they represent slow and cautious steps or a fast and nervous jitter?
 Is it meant to convey lethargy or excitement?
 Etc.

 All of these aspects of a Melody combine in interesting ways.
 Again, we see the potential of forming rich stories through music!
 This might sound a bit complicated, but it doesn't have to be.
 Let's try to make a simple Melody together...